The 5 running zones and why varying your running pace helps with overall fitness

-Many people take up running and chose a single distance and run it hard every time they train, trying to set a new personal best each time.
+Many people take up running and choose a single distance and run it hard every time they train, trying to set a new personal best each time.
 Other people try to increase their distance but never change their pace, "one-pace-wonders" so to speak.

 Training in this way will result in temporary improvements to fitness, some instant gratification, and comfort, but will eventually lead to fitness plateaus and stale, boring workouts.
 Over the years the fitness community has developed a much better and effective way of training, one which targets different body systems by running different paces.